Explore RIT Hillel

 Jewish Life on Campus at RIT

 RIT Hillel is one of several campus organizations pursing a vibrant Jewish campus life.
-We are proud to have partnerships with WOLK Deaf Jewish Culture Club and Alpha Epsilon Pi Fraternity provides community, leadership and engagement opportunities for Jewish students.
+We proudly partner with WOLK Deaf Jewish Culture Club.
+Additionally, Alpha Epsilon Pi Fraternity provides community, leadership and engagement opportunities for Jewish students on campus.

 Hillel staff are able and willing to connect students to RIT based gaming projects.
 These include the Jewish Play Project.

 RIT Hilllel activites are coordinated by the Hillel Student Board.

 - Kosher Food Available Unknown

 - Birthright Israel Participation No